hbhandari01/SQL-Practice-for-Interview-Preparation/README.md

 ## 📌 Overview

 This repository contains my structured SQL practice work created while preparing for data analyst and technical interviews.
-The script covers fundamental to intermediate SQL concepts including database creation, table operations, constraints, joins, subqueries, and data manipulation.
+The script covers beginner to intermediate SQL concepts including database creation, table operations, constraints, joins, subqueries, and data manipulation.

 The goal of this practice was to build strong hands-on skills in SQL and understand real-world database operations.